pydata/xarray/doc/tutorial.rst

     ds.keys()

-    ds['time']
+    ds['foo']

-The valid keys include each listed "index" and "nonindex".
+The valid keys include each listed "coordinate" and "noncoordinate".
-Indexes are arrays that label values along a particular dimension, implemented as a thin wrapper wrapper around a :py:class:`pandas.Index` object.
+Coordinates are arrays that label values along a particular dimension, implemented as a thin wrapper wrapper around a :py:class:`pandas.Index` object.
 They are created automatically from dataset arrays whose name is equal to the one item in their list of dimensions.

-Nonindexes include all arrays in a ``Dataset`` other than its indexes.
+Noncoordinate include all arrays in a ``Dataset`` other than its coordinates.
 These arrays can exist along multiple dimensions.
 The numbers in the columns in the ``Dataset`` representation indicate the order in which dimensions appear for each array (on a ``Dataset``, the dimensions are always listed in alphabetical order).

-We didn't explicitly include an index for the "space" dimension, so it was filled with an array of ascending integers of the proper length:
+We didn't explicitly include an coordinate for the "space" dimension, so it was filled with an array of ascending integers of the proper length:

 .. ipython:: python